Rheumatoid Arthritis vs. Osteoarthritis: What’s the Difference?

 You may notice that opioid drugs, also known as narcotics, aren’t on either list.
 They’re not typically prescribed for RA and OA due to the risk of side effects over time, such as extreme tiredness, constipation, and dependency.

 In an ideal world, we’d all be at our healthiest weight.
 When you have RA or OA, reaching that health goal becomes even more important.
-Think of it as drug-free pain relief, not a way to look better in pants.
+Think of it as a kind of drug-free pain relief that just happens to have many other health benefits.

 When you have OA: Extra weight puts extra stress on your joints, especially your knees, hips, and low back.
 Losing weight gives those joints some relief.